Overture

 For Peter Doyle and Marty Kristian the tour gave them a welcome opportunity to visit home: "Of course Peter and Marty were happy to have another chance to meet their relations and friends in Australia, even though they were only there for a few days."

-The tour programme described Lyn Paul as "a singer, dancer and comedienne" and mentioned her past association with Eve Graham in the Nocturnes: "Lyn was with her own vocal trio initially before joining Eve in The Nocturnes.
+The tour programme described Lyn Paul as "a singer, dancer and comedienne" and mentioned her past association with Eve Graham in The Nocturnes: "Lyn was with her own vocal trio initially before joining Eve in The Nocturnes.
 Both girls then left the group to sing in The New Seekers."

 The New Seekers' third UK tour was compered by DJ Alan Freeman, the Pick of the Pops presenter known for his catchphrases "Greetings, pop pickers" and "not 'arf".

 The group was supported at some venues by the duo Ofarim and Winter.
-Abi Ofarim (real name Abraham Reichstadt) was best-known for his 1968 hit Cinderella Rockefella, recorded with his wife Esther.
+Abi Ofarim (real name Abraham Reichstadt) was best known for his 1968 hit Cinderella Rockefella, recorded with his wife Esther.
 Tom Winter had previously been a member of the Dutch band Opus.

 The New Seekers performed a selection from the following songs: